Support

 Who we support

-In accordance with legal limitations, NightWings Foundation is only permitted to fund organisations that are endorsed as Deductible Gift Recipients, or registered income tax-exempt charitable entities.
+NightWings Foundation offers support to organisations that are endorsed as Deductible Gift Recipients, or registered income tax-exempt charitable entities.

-Currently, unsolicited discretionary amounts are awarded to a limited number of worthy and eligible beneficiaries whose activities align with the goals of NightWings Foundation.
-Financial assistance may also be offered to reputable volunteer wildlife groups to acquire equipment, infrastructure or achieve other goals which directly contribute towards the welfare of bats in care and in the wild.
+Currently, discretionary amounts are awarded to a limited number of eligible beneficiaries whose activities align with the goals of NightWings Foundation.
+Ad hoc donations may occasionally be offered to reputable DGR registered volunteer wildlife groups.

 Daintree Life aims to create a better environment by planting 500,000 rainforest trees by 2030.